multiversx/mx-docs/docs/developers/meta/sc-meta-cli.md

 Calling `sc-meta upgrade` will try to automatically upgrade a contract or group of contracts to the latest version.

 The oldest version currently supported is `0.28.0`.
-Any older than that, and the developer will need to upgrade it by hand to `0.28.0`.
+Any older than that, and the developer will need to manually upgrade it to `0.28.0`.

 It is especially important when upgrading from `0.38` to `0.39.0`, since a lot of changes happened at that point.